COVID-19 Performing Arts Aerosol Study

 - The second release of preliminary results was shared August 6.

-NEW: Preliminary research results on aerosol rates produced by wind instrumentalists and vocalists.
+Preliminary research results on aerosol rates produced by wind instrumentalists and vocalists.
 We know that many of our members support symphonic orchestra, as well as interact with students and colleagues in the band and choir community.
 Many of you may share rehearsal spaces with band and choir colleagues, so understanding their challenges when returning to school is important so that we may work together to resume classes.

 Preliminary results show that wind instruments and singing produce varying amounts of aerosol, more than speaking, and that this increase in aerosol may contribute to the spread of the coronavirus.
 These results are preliminary and information may change.